andrewacashner/hearingfaithms/chapters/chapter-3.md

 ### Hearing the Christ-Child's Voice in Theology and Devotion

-By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on an ancient trope.
+By inviting hearers to listen for the voice of *Jesús infante*, Padilla's piece presents a new, musical twist on an ancient theological trope.
-The concept of devotion to Christ as "unspeaking Word" is first attested in New Testament texts like the beginning of John's gospel, which describes Christ as "the Word made flesh," and extends through Saint Augustine in the fourth century and Saint Bernard of Clairvaux in the twelfth.
+The concept of devotion to Christ as "unspeaking Word" is first attested in New Testament texts like the beginning of John's gospel, which describes Christ as "the Word made flesh," and extends through the preaching of Saint Augustine in the fourth century and of Saint Bernard of Clairvaux in the twelfth.
-This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons and exegetical commentaries on the Gospel accounts of Christ's birth.
+This trope continued to be turned and refined through the sixteenth and seventeenth centuries, and can be found in Christmas sermons like a model sermon by Fray Luis de Granada and exegetical commentaries on the Gospel accounts of Christ's birth like those of Cornelius á Lapide.
 These texts were widely available in the Spanish Empire of Padilla's day and would have been familiar to a university-educated priest.

-This devotional music presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.
+Padilla's villancico, as a piece of devotional music, presents a poetic and musical discourse on Christ's incarnation by conceiving of "the Word" in musical terms and then representing that concept in actual music.

-This piece is the product of theological creativity in reflecting on the relationship between the incarnation and the voices of Christmas; it links the theology of "the Word" to theology of music in a way that positions listening to music as a way of encountering Christ himself through the sense of hearing.
+This piece is the product of theological creativity in reflecting on the relationship between the incarnation and the voices of Christmas.
+It links the theology of "the Word" to theology of music in a way that positions listening to music as a way of encountering Christ himself through the sense of hearing.

 To understand the theological discourse presented through this poem and its musical setting, we must first recognize that villancicos constituted a form of devotion rather than indoctrination, as part of a set of cultural practices that